brainboxdotcc/DPP/docpages/building/archlinux.md

 ```

 Then once the build is complete, run `make install` to install to the location you specified.

-\note If you have installed `g++` and not made any changes in enviorment variable related to the path of system headers then you should install in `/usr/` because it is the default system header location on arch.

 ## 4. Using the Library